Learning Linear Attention in Polynomial Time: Introduction

-In this paper, we establish the strong, agnostic PAC-learnability of a family of simplified Transformer models, namely linear attention modules (without a softmax function; \citealp{ahn2024}, \citealp{katharopoulos2020}).
-We focus our analysis on single layer linear Transformers (i.e.\ multi-head linear attention networks, or MHLAs) for regression tasks.
+In this paper, we establish the strong, agnostic PAC-learnability of linear attention.
+Linear attention variants (kernel, gated, flash, etc.) \cite{yang2025, YangWSPK24}, mLSTM in xLSTM \cite{beck2024xlstm}, Retnet \cite{sun2023retentive}, Mamba2 \cite{dao2024transformersssmsgeneralizedmodels}, DeltaNet \cite{schlag2021linear}) have recently matched or outperformed softmax attention in language and vision benchmarks, underscoring the practical value of their theory; \citealp{ahn2024}, \citealp{katharopoulos2020}).
+Despite its name, linear attention is not linear and its loss landscape is nonconvex.
+We focus our analysis on multi-head linear attention networks, or MHLAs for regression tasks.
 An MHLA is parameterized by two matrices $(V_h,Q_h)$ for each of $H$ heads as such $\Theta = \{(V_h, Q_h)\}_{h \in [H]}$.
-One layer MHLA computes $Y = \sum_{h \in [H]}V_hZ(Z^TQ_hZ)$.
+A one layer MHLA computes $Y = \sum_{h \in [H]}V_hZ(Z^TQ_hZ)$.
+Here key and query matrices are fused into one, as they multiply one another directly.

-Despite its simplicity, this model class retains significant expressive power: we show that it can realize a restricted but expressive class of universal Turing machines with bounded computation history size.
-Our results imply that Transformer models can efficiently (in polynomial time) learn these machines with polynomial sample complexity.
-Moreover, we show that under checkable conditions, minimizing the empirical risk is guaranteed to recover a model that correctly simulates arbitrary new input machines.

 We first show that the computation performed by MHLAs can be reformulated as an elementwise product between two larger matrices $\langle W, \mathcal{X}(Z) \rangle$, where $W = \sum_{h \in [H]}\text{flatten}(V_h) \text{flatten}(Q_h)^T $ and $\mathcal{X}(Z)$ is a fixed cubic polynomial function of $Z$.
 Consequently, optimizing over the class of $H$-head MHLA models is equivalent to optimizing over the class of rank-$H$ matrices $W$.
 Furthermore, in the full-rank space of $d^2 \times d^2$ matrices, optimization of $W$ can be performed via linear regression with time polynomial in the inverse target error and size of the dataset.
 Finally, decomposing an optimal $W$ via SVD recovers an MHLA model with no more than $d^2$ heads that is then guaranteed to compete against the best MHLA parameters---establishing our agnostic learning result (the learned model competes against the best choice of parameters in the hypothesis class).